 TAFINLAR with trametinib, may cause new cancers including basal cell carcinoma.

 Talk with your healthcare provider about your risk for these cancers.

 Check your skin and tell your healthcare provider right away about any skin changes including a:

-Your healthcare provider should check your skin before you start taking TAFINLAR, and every two months while taking TAFINLAR to look for any new skin cancers.
-Your healthcare provider may continue to check your skin for six months after you stop taking TAFINLAR.
+Your healthcare provider should check your skin before treatment with TAFINLAR, every two months during treatment with TAFINLAR, and for up to 6 months after you stop taking TAFINLAR to look for any new skin cancers.

 See “What are the possible side effects of TAFINLAR?” for more information about side effects.

 TAFINLAR is a prescription medicine used alone or with a medicine called trametinib, to treat people with a type of skin cancer called melanoma: